Sam Peckinpah: Family origins

-Life
+Early years

 David Samuel Peckinpah was born February 21, 1925, to David Edward (1895–1960) and Fern Louise (née Church) Peckinpah (1893–1983) in Fresno, California, where he attended both grammar school and high school.
 He had an elder brother, Denver Charles (1916–1996).
 He spent much time skipping classes with his brother to engage in cowboy activities on their grandfather Denver Church's ranch, including trapping, branding, and shooting.
 During the 1930s and 1940s, Coarsegold and Bass Lake were still populated with descendants of the miners and ranchers of the 19th century.
 Many of these descendants worked on Church's ranch.
 At that time, it was a rural area undergoing extreme change, and this exposure is believed to have affected Peckinpah's Western films later in life.

 He played on the junior varsity football team while at Fresno High School, but frequent fighting and discipline problems caused his parents to enroll him in the San Rafael Military Academy for his senior year.

 In 1943, he joined the United States Marine Corps.
 Within two years, his battalion was sent to China with the task of disarming Japanese soldiers and repatriating them following World War II.
 While his duty did not include combat, he claimed to have witnessed acts of war between Chinese and Japanese soldiers.
 According to friends, these included several acts of torture and the murder of a laborer by sniper fire.
 The American Marines were not permitted to intervene.
 Peckinpah also claimed he was shot during an attack by Communist forces.
 Also during his final weeks as a Marine, he applied for discharge in Beijing, so he could marry a local woman, but was refused.
 His experiences in China reportedly deeply affected Peckinpah, and may have influenced his depictions of violence in his films.

 After being discharged in Los Angeles, he attended California State University, Fresno, where he studied history.
 While a student, he met and married his first wife, Marie Selland, in 1947.
 A drama major, Selland introduced Peckinpah to the theater department and he became interested in directing for the first time.
 During his senior year, he adapted and directed a one-hour version of Tennessee Williams' The Glass Menagerie.